jina-ai/clip-as-service/README.md

 On the other hand, sentence encoding is a upstream task required in many NLP applications, e.g. sentiment analysis, text classification.
 The goal is to represent a variable length sentence into a fixed length vector, each element of which should "encode" some semantics of the original sentence.

-This repo uses BERT as the sentence encoder and allows you to convert sentences into fixed length representations in just two lines of code.
+This repo uses BERT as the sentence encoder and allows you to convert sentences into fixed-length representations in just two lines of code.

 ## Usage